ORCID/ORCID-Source/orcid-api-web/tutorial/search.md

 # Search for public information on ORCID records

-This tutorial shows how to use the API to search for records in the ORCID Registry.
-The ORCID API supports searching using the Solr query syntax, search results only include the ORCID iD of each search hit.
-Information on retrieving data from a specific ORCID iD see our tutorial on [Reading Public information from an ORCID Record](/read_public.md).
+This tutorial shows how to use the API to search for records in the ORCID Registry using the Solr query syntax.
+Search results only include the ORCID iD of each search hit.
+For information on retrieving data from a specific ORCID iD see our tutorial on [Reading Public information from an ORCID Record](/read_public.md).

 This workflow can be used with Public or Member API credentials on sandbox or the production servers.

-Depending on your user you may wish to consider these alternatives to the ORCID API search:
+Depending on your use you should consider these alternatives to the ORCID API search:

     * To get researchers' ORCID iDs, use OAuth to ensure there are no false matches.
 See the tutorial on [Getting Authenticate iDs](/get_id.md).
     * If you are parsing data from a large section of the registry you may want to use [ORCID's public data file](https://orcid.org/content/download-file) -- a snapshot of all public data.
-Premium ORCID members may want to use the [ORCID sync](https://github.com/ORCID/public-data-sync/blob/master/README.md) process to access large amounts of data.
+Premium ORCID members may want to use the [ORCID sync](https://github.com/ORCID/public-data-sync/blob/master/README.md) process to access a regularly updated data file.
     * For specific instructions on finding your institution’s researchers, see [tips on finding ORCID record-holders at your institution](https://members.orcid.org/api/resources/find-myresearchers).

 ## Generate a two step (/read-public) access token